CodingBobby/codingbobby.github.io/projects/chaotic-shapes/phase-space.md

 ## Plane Tesselation

-Perhabs the simplest forms $$f$$ can take in order to produce a repeating pattern is this:
+Perhaps the simplest forms $$f$$ can take in order to produce a repeating pattern is this:

 $$f(u) = \sin(u)$$